charliemikels/figura-music-player/scripts/music_player/local_songs/README.md

 Our custom packet strings actually use a lot of raw binary data which need to be encoded as c-style escape sequences, but the interpreter just reads it in for us.
 More importantly, c-style escapes are more compressible at upload time than something like a base64 string.
 (Although on disk they are heavier.)

 Check out local_song_builder.lua to generate a local song.

+note: local songs are not cross-compatible with different versions of this avatar.